 Taking the train in Cambodia provides for a unique scenery of the countryside not easily seen from the national highway, and definitely a more comfortable way to travel without any dust flying from the road.
-While train services in Cambodia are considerably limited as compared with other neighbouring countries, Royal Railway operates a passenger train service between Phnom Penh and Sihanoukville since 2016, restarted after 14 years.
+While train services in Cambodia are considerably limited as compared with other neighbouring countries, Royal Railway operates a passenger train service between Phnom Penh and Sihanoukville since 2016, restarted after 14 years of suspension.

 Baolau is the first agent to provide online train ticket booking in Cambodia, in partnership with Royal Railway.
 You can secure your seats easily by the internet, as tickets can only be purchased at the station one week before departure and do sell out quickly with the ever-increasing popularity of the Royal Railway train service.